KenKundert/nestedtext/doc/techniques.rst

     lorum ipsum:
         Lorem ipsum dolor sit amet, consectetur adipiscing elit.
         Sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

+In this example, a ``␣`` was used to represent the end of line space so you can see it, but it is replaced by a true space before processing the document to combine long lines.

 .. _voluptuous: https://github.com/alecthomas/voluptuous
 .. _pydantic: https://pydantic-docs.helpmanual.io